I want to begin this article with a case study from our recently published research in the Biomedical Journal of Scientific & Technical Research.(1)

 - They also concluded: Although radiographic lumbar spinal stenosis is common.
 Symptomatic lumbar spinal stenosis were relatively uncommon in these patients.(3)

-Patients with spinal stenosis seek information on alternatives and want to be given choices
+Patients with spinal stenosis seek information on alternatives

 A diagnosis of spinal stenosis can be frightening because of the implications that a surgery may be needed to avoid paralysis.
 It is important to note that in instances where stenosis is so severe that the patient has lost circulation to the legs or bladder control – a surgical consult should be made immediately.